The Yoga Sutras of Patanjali As-It-Is

 Introduction, Commentaries, and Translation

-Click Here to go direct to the Translation
+Click here to forego this cumbersome introduction and go direct to the Translation

 What are the Yoga Sutras and who is Patanjali?